Inflation in Hong Kong

 Hong Kong - Inflation (end of period)

-For the June-August period, the average of the month-on-month seasonally-adjusted variation in consumer prices was 0.4%, up from 0.3% in the three-month period ending in July.
+For the November–January period, the average month-on-month increase in consumer prices in seasonally-adjusted terms was minus 0.5%, contrasting the 0.1% average increase in the three-month period ending in December.

-FocusEconomics Consensus Forecast panelists expect inflation to average 2.5% in 2019.
-Moving to 2020, our panel expects inflation to average 2.3%.
+FocusEconomics Consensus Forecast panelists expect inflation to average 2.4% in 2020, which is unchanged from the previous month’s forecasts.
+Moving to 2021, our panel expects inflation to average 2.2%.

 Hong Kong - Inflation (eop) Data